 Affiliate links may be included for your convenience.
 View our privacy and affiliates policy for details.

 Last year I bought a couple of fairy garden pieces with a Halloween theme, a little witch fairy, a pumpkin and a little black cat.
-(I’m not finding them available but I love these beware, affiliate links ahead harvest signs, witch and littls ghosts as an alternative.)
+(I’m not finding them available but I love these harvest signs, witch and little ghosts as an alternative.)

 I didn’t do anything with them last year, but this year I decided I really wanted to make a Halloween fairy garden.